kidscancode/godot_recipes/src/content/ui/minimap.md

 The first step will be to create the layout for the minimap.
 In order to work with whatever other UI elements exist in the game, it must resize smoothly, and integrate well with a container-based layout.

-Add a `MarginContainer` first.
+Add a {{< gd-icon MarginContainer >}}`MarginContainer` first.
 Set its *Custom Constants* all to `5`.
 This control will hold the rest of the nodes and ensure it doesn't bleed over into any other elements.
 Name it "MiniMap" and save the scene.

-Next, add a `NinePatchRect` node.
+Next, add a {{< gd-icon NinePatchRect >}}`NinePatchRect` node.
 This node is similar to a `TextureRect` but handles resizing differently by not stretching the corners/edges.
 Drop the `panel_woodDetail_blank.png` image from the asset folder into the *Texture* property.
-This is a `128x128` image and if we scale the root MarginContainer, the image becomes stretched and ugly:
+This is a `128x128` image and if we scale the root {{< gd-icon MarginContainer >}}`MarginContainer`, the image becomes stretched and ugly:

 ![alt](/godot_recipes/img/minimap_02.gif)

-Using the `NinePatchRects`'s properties, we can ensure that the frame remains the same size when stretched.
+Using the {{< gd-icon NinePatchRect >}}`NinePatchRects`'s properties, we can ensure that the frame remains the same size when stretched.
 You can define these properties graphically in the "TextureRegion" panel, but it's sometimes easier to enter the values directly.
 Set all four properties in the *Patch Margin* section to `64` and change the node's name to "Frame".

 Now observe what happens when we change the size: